nissan/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # A React component that renders a book, props including the image, title, author and shelf of the book.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
+    ├── BookShelf.js # A React component that renders a collection of books and the name of the shelf ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── ListBooks.js # A React component that renders the collection of bookshelves ├── SearchBooks.js # A React component that renders a search text box and results of Books that match the query entered for a book title or author
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.